mccraigmccraig/freyja/README.md

 ### 3.2 Freer - let's interpret some effects in IEx

+Now we have a rough idea of how the computations in `con` and `hefty` blocks can be understood, and how they are expanded into normal Elixir code, let's develop that intuition further by manually performing the role of the interpreter and the `Handlers` the interpreter calls to deal with individual effects

-We'll focus on first-order effects now - they are effects which _do not_ contain other effects in their data-structure, and are simpler to deal with.
+We'll focus on first-order effects - they are effects which _do not_ contain other effects in their data-structure, and are simpler to deal with - the `con` macro is used to expand first-order effects, while the `hefty` macro is used to expand higher-order effects.

-Each computation can be seen as a sequence of steps, and Freyja uses a type called `Freer` to capture these steps. `Freer` has two structs, `Pure` which wraps an ordinary-value, and `Impure` which holds:
+Freyja uses a type called `Freer` to capture steps in a computation. `Freer` has two structs: There's `Pure` which wraps an ordinary-value, and represents a `terminal` state of a computation, and `Impure` which represents `non-terminal` states of a computation and holds:
   * `sig` - an identifier for the type of the `data`
   * `data` - a piece of data which can be interpreted (by a `Handler`) to yield an ordinary-value